Ayoka Lee: Personal life

-Lee's younger brother, Ahjany, plays college basketball for St. Thomas (Minnesota), and her older brother, Ahymad, played at Byron High School.
+Lee's younger brother, Ahjany, played college basketball for St. Thomas (Minnesota)and now plays for Houston Christian University (Texas), and her older brother, Ahymad, played at Byron High School.
 She graduated from Kansas State University with a bachelor's degree in psychology and is pursuing a master's degree in couples and family therapy.
 Lee was named a second-team Academic All-American by the College Sports Information Directors of America (CoSIDA) as a sophomore.
 She earned first-team Academic All-American and Big 12 Scholar-Athlete of the Year honors in her junior year.